 In terms of natural attractions, Gocta is the queen of the waterfalls of the region.
-It may not be the tallest (that is Wumbilla) but its proximity and beauty make it popular.
+It may not be the tallest (that is Yumbilla) but its proximity and beauty make it popular.
 It is conveniently located a few hours away from the main road that connects most of the other highlights.
-It is even visible from the car if the conditions are right (clear day in rainy season).
-Cathing a glimpse already from afar is a great motivation for the hike that follows.
+It is even visible from the car if the conditions are right (clear day in the rainy season).
+Catching a glimpse already from afar is a great motivation for the hike that follows.
 Gocta displays two waterfalls that sum up 771 m (2500 feet) of altitude, and there is more than one way to reach them.

 Then there is Leymebamba, one of those smaller cities that are simply a must.
 Leymebamba is popular for a museum that holds hundreds of real mummies from the Chachapoya culture.
 They were found in an almost at the Laguna de los Cóndores or Condors’ lagoon.
 But Leymebamba is also a hub for incredible treks, and for authentic contact opportunities with local people, artisans, and host families owning simple but beautiful lodges.

-On the way to the Gocta waterfall, you can pass by the two participating communities of the circuit, San Pablo and Cocachimba.
+On the way to the Gocta waterfall, you can pass by the two participating communities of the circuit, San Pablo de Valera and Cocachimba.
 Starting in San Pablo and hiring one of its guides services, you will walk the way to the first waterfall (the upper one of 220m / 720 feet) before taking the trail that connects with the second one (the lower one of 500 m / 1640 feet).
 Another guide from Cocachimba will then continue walking with you might even provide the possibility of a horse ride back to town (for the excursionists that ask for it).
 There are lodges of different categories and charm in both communities, as well as interesting projects of conservation and environmental education.

 In Leymebamba you will meet the artisans that work the textiles and wood; people like Norma and Isabel, and Miguel Huamán.
 In Huancas the women have expert hands to shape the clay.
 All of these people are keepers of the traditional crafts of the region.